 2022, 8.5/10

-The Beths have gone through the “difficult” second album, always a difficult challenge in power-pop where it’s often hard to expand your band’s sound.
-On their third album, they excel on the mellow material where they can utilise their harmonies, a strong point for this technically accomplished group.
+The Beths have gone through the “difficult” second album.
+This is always a difficult challenge in power-pop where it’s hard to expand your band’s sound.
+On their third album, they excel on the mellow material where they utilise their harmonies, a strong point for this technically accomplished group.

 There’s a range of moods on Expert in a Dying Field – the title track is attention-grabbing with its relatable central premise.
 The misleadingly titled ‘Silence is Golden’ pushes close to punk, while ‘Head in the Clouds’ is perky power-pop.
 ‘2am’ is a lovely, gentle closer and ‘I Want to Listen’ is driven by an acoustic jangle.

-Expert in a Dying Field is a strong third album, an accomplished band showing expertise in the guitar-pop field.
+Expert in a Dying Field is a strong third album, an accomplished band with expertise in the guitar-pop field.

 Future Me Hates Me